JaredP45/ClassWebProject/README.md

 8. ```git push origin master``` to finally push up your changes.
-   * This will then ask for your github user name and password.
-Github recently deprecated the use of user passwords for pushing, so you will need a repository key from Jared and enter it for the password.
+   * This will then ask for your GitHub user-name and password.
+GitHub recently deprecated the use of user passwords for pushing, so you will need a repository key from Jared and enter it for the password.

 📧 Imagine this process like sending a letter.